firefox-devtools/debugger/docs/getting-setup.md

 It's easy to start Node in a mode where DevTools will find it:

 * `--inspect` - tells node to open a debugger server
-* `--inspect=9223` - tells node to open a debugger server on 9223 instead of 9229.
 * `--debug-brk` - tells node to pause on the first statement

 ```bash